raketic-ognjen/Reliability-Centered-Maintenance-Blueprint/README.md

 ## 📂 Project Structure

 - `/data/fmea_input.xlsx`
   Simulated Failure Mode and Effects Analysis table with sample equipment data.
+Will be added

 - `/logic/rcm_decision_tree.pdf`
   Decision logic used to assign appropriate maintenance policies.
+Will be added

 - `/output/rcm_maintenance_plan.xlsx`
   Final RCM-based task plan with task type, frequency, consequence class.
+Will be added

 - `/visuals/failure_consequence_matrix.png`
   Visual showing severity vs. detectability of failure modes.
+Will be added

 - `/docs/RCM_summary_report.pdf`
   PDF report summarizing the methodology, analysis, and proposed maintenance actions.
+Will be added

 ---